PDBehnke/Customer-Spending-Analysis/README.md

 # Customer Spending and Transaction Analysis

+**Executive Summary:**
-This project analyzes customer demographics and transaction data to uncover spending patterns, popular product categories, and monthly trends.
-Insights are visualized using Python, SQL, and data visualization libraries.
+This project analyzes customer demographics and transaction data using **SQL + Python** to uncover spending behaviors, popular product categories, and seasonal trends.
+The results highlight which groups drive the most revenue, when spending peaks, and how businesses can optimize marketing and product strategies.

 Datasets were obtained through Kaggle.